albjerto/moon-landing/README.md

 ### Agents ###
 The agents are implemented in the `agents.py` file.
 The available agents are:
 - DQNAgent
+- FixedDQNAgent
 - DoubleDQNAgent
 - DuelingDQNAgent

 All the agents implement a `BaseAgent`, which contains the basic functions common to all of them.
-DoubleDQNAgent also extends DQNAgent.
+DoubleDQNAgent extends FixedDQNAgent.

-Note that the DQNAgent implements the DQN algorithm with a different neural network, called _target network_, for the computation of the Q targets in the Q-learning update, as seen in the paper "Human Level Control Through Deep Reinforcement Learning".

 ### Models ###
 The available models are implemented in the `models.py`: